felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

   word suggestions.
 Notes:
   - you may use the internet to verify someone else's word
   - you are not allowed to use abbreviations, acronyms or proper nouns
-- You are allowed to draw a letter from the Banana bag before it reaches you so you can think about your next move (I call that a "buffered move"), but you cannot play out of turn.
+- You are allowed to draw a tile from the Banana bag before it reaches you so you can think about your next move (I call that a "buffered move"), but you cannot play out of turn.
 - A player may choose to skip their turn at any time.